NiiightmareXD/windows-capture/README.md

 ## Documentation

-Detailed documentation for each API and type can be found [here](https://docs.rs/windows-capture).
+Detailed documentation for each API and type is available at https://docs.rs/windows-capture.

 ## Contributing

 Contributions are welcome!
-If you find a bug or want to add new features to the library, please open an issue or submit a pull request. (also add emojis to commit message 😅)
+If you find a bug or want to add a feature, please open an issue or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENCE).